Tampa Nursing Home Abuse Attorneys

 - The shoulder blades and spine; and

-- The backs of the arms and legs where they rest on a chair.
+- The backs of the arms and legs – areas that usually rest on a chair.

 My loved one suffered a broken hip due to a fall in a Tampa nursing home.
 How should I pay for the expenses of his injury?